Are Dental Crowns For You?

 The procedure for putting on a crown is generally a two-visit process.
 Typically during the first visit, Dr. de Cardenas examines the tooth to be crowned then he prepares mold for your permanent crown, and, finally, gives you a temporary crown.
 On your second visit, Dr. de Cardenas removes the temporary crown, putting in your permanent crown.
 Your tooth preparation involves removing part of your tooth’s original structure.

-Your crowns longevity has an average lifespan of 10 years.
+The longevity of your Porcelain Crowns in Country Walk has an average lifespan of 10 years.
 This is because dentist are usually confident with dental crowns lasting at least that long.
 However, with proper care and oral hygiene they can last 50 years or more.
 Some materials used for dental crowns last longer then others.
 For example when comparing gold crowns to porcelain crowns, the porcelain material is much more fragile.

 Learn More About Crowns on Teeth